skitzoid/Box2D-MT/README.md

 If your static body only has a few thin shapes that are subject to tunneling, and many thick shapes that are not, then most of that expense is unnecessary.

-Box2D-MT lets you avoid that expense by marking specific fixtures as thick walls.
+Box2D-MT lets you avoid that expense by marking specific fixtures as thick walls, which means they only generate TOI events for contacts with bullet bodies.

 ```
 /// Set whether this fixture is treated like a thick wall for continuous collision detection.